mmaismma/baha-blogs/_posts/badrinath-dham-trek-via-badrinath.md

 author: 'Anon'
 ---

-# Badrinath Dham: A Divine Journey to the Abode of Lord Vishnu

 Tucked amidst the snow-capped peaks of the Garhwal Himalayas in Uttarakhand, Badrinath Dham is one of the most revered pilgrimage sites in India.
 As part of the Char Dham Yatra, this sacred shrine holds